zackify/react-calendar/README.md

 };
 ```

 It's rendering some button elements, and then the current month.
-If it's no the current year, it renders the year as well.
+If it's not the current year, it renders the year as well.

 You can copy / paste this component into your own repo.
 The magic piece is `useMonthlyCalendar`.
 This hook will let you access anything from the calendar context.